The Revengers Ensemble: An Unlikely Superhero Alliance...

 It had one of my favourite actors, Greg Kinnear heading this all-star cast in this zany comedy as Captain Amazing.
 The villain was Geoffrey Rush starring with Ben Stiller, Hank Azaria and William H Macy as a trio of underdog superheroes.

 The film’s opening scenes show a CGI city at night (that Ed Wood (1994) would be proud of), namely the location of this film, Champion City.
 You can make out a huge statue of a man with a giant “A” emblem made out on his chest dominating the skyline.
 On entering a nursing home party, the elderly residents are attending an all singing all dancing show with similarly aged participants.
 All are enjoying their wee night of fun.

 With the bad guys disempowering the superhero trio, Captain Amazing (Kinnear) turns up at the crime scene.
-And the Red Eyes are dispatched one by one… The superhero trio are impressed and as the four leave, Macy is approached by a weapons designer who offers his services.
-And the underachieving trio ridiculed by the cops for their assistance, as Captain Amazing impresses the press via his PR Officer.
+The Red Eyes are dispatched one by one… The superhero trio is impressed and as the four leave, Macy is approached by a weapons designer who offers his services.
+The underachieving trio ridiculed by the cops for their assistance, as Captain Amazing impresses the press via his PR Officer.

 Weeper Rating: 😦 😦 😦 /10